apache/airflow/docs/helm-chart/manage-dags-files.rst

 Notes for combining git-sync and persistence ............................................

-While using both git-sync and persistence for DAGs is possible, it is generally not recommended unless the deployment manager carefully considered the trade-offs it brings.
+While using both git-sync and persistence for Dags is possible, it is generally not recommended unless the deployment manager carefully considered the trade-offs it brings.
 There are cases when git-sync without persistence has other trade-offs (for example delays in synchronization of DAGS vs. rate-limiting of Git servers) that can often be mitigated (for example by sending signals to git-sync containers via web-hooks